top of page

 Carol Tatum, born in Dallas, is a 4th generation Texan with roots extending back to the early 1800s in Texas and Georgia during the Civil and Revolutionary Wars.

 Carol Tatum started her music career at age five playing piano.
-At six, she pulled her grandfather’s jumbo body white Guild from under his bed and played it like a mountain dulcimer.
-Carol’s main instrument for years was guitar and stringed instruments and Carol plays the harp performing approximately 70 gigs a year currently.
+At six, she pulled her grandfather’s jumbo body guitar from under his bed, laid it across her lap and played it like a mountain dulcimer.
+Carol’s main instrument for years was guitar and stringed instruments and Carol currently plays the harp performing approximately 70-90 gigs a year currently.

-Carol has been in the music business for decades having moved from Dallas to Los Angeles and signing a record deal with Windham Hill Records (Sony/BMG in the 2000s) touring with the label as well as writing lyrics for the rock band Kingdom Come (“Hands Of Time”) on Polydor Records.
+Carol has been in the music business for decades having moved from Dallas to Los Angeles and signing a record deal with Windham Hill Records touring with the label as well as writing lyrics for the rock band Kingdom Come (“Hands Of Time” on Polydor Records and "Bad Image" on Warner/Electra/Atlantic) amongst other accomplishments such as international licensing deals.

 Carol is the daughter of an MCA Records executive and her cousin Gary Myrick was signed to Geffen and Epic Records.
 Bug Music was the administrator of her catalog and Carol holds approximately 100 copyrights.